Elastic Scalability: What It Is, And How CrafterCMS Does It

 Businesses today can leverage the cloud and capitalize on decreased costs, faster launches, and easier collaboration.
 However, when it comes to delivering dynamic and engaging content experiences, they must leave nothing to chance.

 However, you don't just need to handle spikes at lower costs.
 You also need the ability to deliver omnichannel content across various channels with ease.
-And provide marketers and developers with the tools they need to create those experiences.
+And provide marketers and developers with the tools they need to create, delivery, and continually optimize those experiences.